-Costa’s photographic works are held in numerous permanent collections, including the Leonard Lauder Collection, New York City; the Cleveland Clinic Art Collection, Cleveland, Ohio; the BNY Mellon Collection, New York City; the Bidwell Collection, New York City; and the collection of the International Center of Photography, New York City; among others.
-Costa has curated and organized a number of exhibitions, books, and zines including group exhibitions at Baxter St. Camera Club of NY and Foley Gallery, New York City.
+Costa’s Photographic works are included in the permanent collections of the Leonard Lauder Collection, the Cleveland Clinic Art Collection, BNY Mellon Collection, the Bidwell Collection and the collection of the International Center of Photography.
+Costa has curated and organized a number of exhibitions, books and zines including group shows at Baxter St. Camera Club of NY and Foley Gallery.
 In 2014, Costa founded the imprint Silent Face Projects.
 Costa is a faculty member at the School of Visual Arts in New York and The International Center of Photography.